Midland and Great Northern Joint Railway: First railways

-The area eventually served by the Midland and Great Northern Joint Railway, taken as south Lincolnshire and north Norfolk, was late to be supplied with railway connections due to being sparsely-populated fenland.
+The area eventually served by the Midland and Great Northern Joint Railway, taken as south Lincolnshire and north Norfolk, was late to be supplied with railway connections due to being sparsely populated fenland.
 The Great Northern Railway (GNR), running north through Huntingdon, Peterborough and on to Grantham, so forming the western edge of the area, was not authorised until 1846 and not opened until 1848 between Peterborough and Lincoln.
 The Eastern Counties Railway (ECR), authorised in 1836, aspired to reach Norwich and Yarmouth, but ran out of money and stopped short.

-In frustration local people obtained Parliamentary authority for the Yarmouth and Norwich Railway in 1842.
+In frustration local people obtained authority for the Yarmouth and Norwich Railway in the Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii).
 Running via Reedham it opened to the public on 1 May 1844.
 In 1845 railway mania was underway, and a myriad of railway schemes was put before Parliament.
 Many of these foundered there, or were authorised but failed to generate investors' commitment.